 It is one of the first paintings that I ever really planned.
-Up until that moment, paintings had spontaneously occurred as they happened, but with this one, I knew what I wanted it to be like before I began.
+Up until that moment, paintings had spontaneously occurred without much prior contemplation, but with this one, I knew what I wanted it to be like before I began.

 Sometimes, when you swim in the ocean – especially when you are young – the waves grab and haul you under, tumbling you head-over-heels, snatching oxygen and pummelling you.
-Captured glimpses of the shore – coastal landscapes – fractured and distorted through a lens of brilliant salt-water, whirling about.
+Captured glimpses of the shore – coastal landscapes – fractured and distorted through a lens of brilliant, whirling salt-water.

 These are photographs of some of my favourite shells – many of which inspired my paintings.
-Most of these are broken, providing glimpses into the cavities inside.
+Most of these are broken, providing glimpses within the cavities inside.

-Many of the students who study my artwork seek advice about the practical processes and techniques I use when completing my paintings.
+Students who study my artwork often search for “Amiria Gale shell facts.”
+One of the most common questions relates to the practical processes and techniques I use when completing my paintings.
 I have thus provided detailed information about the process undertaken – using acrylic paint and modelling compound (and other acrylic mediums and mixed mediums) to create surface effects within the painting of shells.

 Like many of my shell paintings, I started by selecting an object or scene that had relevance to me.
-In this case it was a weathered sea snail shell that I had found on Pouaua beach (near Gisborne, on the east coast of New Zealand).
+In this case it was a weathered seashell that I had found on Pouaua beach (near Gisborne, on the east coast of New Zealand).
 I noticed it hiding away in the corner of my box of shells and lifted it out.
-It rested in my palm, warm against my skin and when I unfurled my fingers, I liked the way it sat there, ugly and brittle, tiny holes and pock-marks in the surface.
+It rested in my palm, warm against my skin, and when I unfurled my fingers, it sat there, ugly and brittle, tiny holes and pock-marks in the surface.
 I blutacked the shell to a painted board in front of me and photographed it; brushstrokes creating a gentle background of horizontal lines.

 I then used graphite pencil to turn the shell into art: swallowing the seashell in a mess of lines, weaving the curves of the shell into the land and sea.
 I this drew directly onto a MDF and pine base – a board pre-painted with a layer of gesso (to make the surface less absorbent).
 Lines were initially drawn lightly, but were darkened or semi-erased as I established and refined the composition; my eye gauging whether forms were balanced and the composition cohesive.